Psalm 40:8 “I delight to do Your will, O my God, And Your law is within my heart.”

 How is God’s love exhibited in our world?

 We can see the way God loved us while we were yet sinners.
-This same love He had for us is the same love He wants to reveal through us.
+This same love He has for us is the same love He wants to reveal through us.

 1 John 4:12 “No one has seen God at any time.
 If we love one another, God abides in us, and His love has been perfected in us.”

 The process of being perfected starts with loving others.
 Perfection comes by practicing.
-Practicing is the art of obedience.
+Practicing comes by way of obedience.
 Obedience to the Spirit of God is how we follow.
-Following is always in accordance to the Word of God.
+Following is always in accordance with the Word of God.

 If you think God is leading you down a particular path, a quick check to see if your listening to God correctly is to hold it up to the standard of God’s Word.
 If you don’t know or understand God’s Word——find a mature follower of Christ who can lead you in the Word.
 This is part of the process of discipleship….rightly dividing the Word of Truth.